Our Favorite Southern France Tours

 Aix-en-Provence and the Luberon

 Aix-en-Provence (pronounced like the letter x) is the ancient center of Provence.
-It owes its an elegant atmosphere to the gorgeous 17th and 18th-century mansions and omnipresent fountains that line its streets.
+It owes its elegant atmosphere to the gorgeous 17th and 18th-century mansions and omnipresent fountains that line its streets.
 Along the Cours Mirabeau and Vieille Ville, chic cafes and boutiques seduce passerbys.
-Everyday visitors can see a food, flower, or antiques market in the city center.
-Fans of the painter Paul Cézanne can visit his studio, the Atelier Cézanne and observe the neighboring Sainte-Victoire mountain, a frequent subject of his paintings.
+Every day visitors can see a food, flower, or antique market in the city center.
+Fans of the painter Paul Cézanne can visit his studio, the Atelier Cézanne, and observe the neighboring Sainte-Victoire mountain, a frequent subject of his paintings.
 North of Aix, the Luberon massif’s countryside and villages will seduce any visitor.
 The rusty red town of Roussillon, the hilltop-perched Gordes, and the Abbaye Notre-Dame de Sénanque are highlights.
 Come in July to admire the vast violet lavender fields in bloom.

 Cote du Rhone Wine Trail

 Wine has been produced for more than 2,000 years along the Rhone River between Avignon and Lyon.
 Today the Côte du Rhone produces some of the most famous wine in the world including France’s first appellation d’origine contrôlée Châteauneuf-du-Pape.
 The Rhone is truly a wine lovers paradise with a remarkable landscape consisting of rolling hills and vineyards and the occasional historical village.

 Provence and French Riviera in Depth